geniusyield/smart-order-router/README.md

 ##### Mainnet

-> :construction: Coming Soon :construction:

 > [!NOTE]
-> The Cardano Mainnet launch is coming soon.
-The Smart Order Router configuration for the Cardano Mainnet is going to be availble as we approach the Mainnet launch date.
+> The Smart Order configuration for the Cardano Mainnet is going to be availble as we approach the Mainnet launch date.

 ```json
 {